Effective action and black hole solutions in asymptotically safe quantum gravity: Numerical values of couplings

-Since the seminal work \cite{Stelle:1977ry} it is known that the spectrum of quadratic gravity, i.e.\@ of an action containing $R+R^2+R_{\mu\nu}^2$ terms, in addition to the massless graviton contains a massive spin-two ghost and a massive spin-zero excitation with masses $m_2$ and $m_0$ respectively.
-With the values \labelcref{eq:IRcouplingsvalues} of the couplings in our setup the masses are given by
+Since the seminal work \cite{Stelle:1977ry} it is known that the spectrum of quadratic gravity, i.e.\@ of an action containing $R+R^2+R_{\mu\nu}^2$ terms, in addition to the massless graviton contains a massive spin-two ghost and a massive spin-zero excitation with masses $m_2$ and $m_0$, respectively.
+They are given by

-in units of the Planck mass.
+using the values \labelcref{eq:IRcouplingsvalues} of the couplings in our setup.
 We note that, due to the signs and relative sizes of the couplings in \labelcref{eq:IRcouplingsvalues}, both masses turn out to be real and $m_2 > m_0$.